 From 17th May in England there will be no limitations placed on sites with shared facilities as long as they are kept 'Covid-secure'. ~This can be interpreted in several ways, and clarity han't been great on this issue, but some general common sense suggestions come to mind.
 We are still waiting for guidance from Wales, Scotland and N.Ireland

-Toilet and shower blocks will probably require a distanced queueing system and more frequent cleaning may be put in place.
-Some campsites may be forced to close their facilities for sections of the day, to allow deep cleaning.
+Toilet and shower blocks may require a distanced queueing system and more frequent cleaning may be put in place.
+Some campsites could be forced to close their facilities for sections of the day, to allow deep cleaning.

 Similarly, onsite shops and caterers may make similar changes to how they serve customers, with a quota on how many people are permitted access at any one time.

 - Cleaning products and hand sanitiser being made available

 - Increased minimum spacing between pitches